Entanglement thresholds for random induced states: Notation, background and the statement of the main theorem

-\item showing that $s_0$ is indeed a sharp threshold for the separability of random states, \end{itemize} which will be dealt with separately in the next two sections (except for some fine points regarding the probability estimate in part (i), which are clarified in Section \ref{sharpness}).
-The heuristics behind deducing Corollary \ref{particles} from Theorem \ref{threshold:separability} was explained in the Introduction.
+Our proof of Theorem \ref{threshold:separability} consists of two largely independent parts \begin{itemize} \item showing that $s_0$ defined by \eqref{eq:def-s0} is indeed a sharp threshold for the separability of random states, \item proving that $d^3 \lesssim s_0 \lesssim d^3 \log^2 d$. \end{itemize} The details of the two parts will be dealt with in Sections \ref{section:threshold} and \ref{section:estimate-s0} respectively (except for some fine points regarding the probability estimate in part (i) of the Theorem, which are clarified in Section \ref{sharpness}).
+To not to obscure the structure of the proof, some general (but technically involved) auxiliary results are relegated to appendices.
+The heuristic behind deducing Corollary \ref{particles} from Theorem \ref{threshold:separability} was explained in the Introduction.
 A rigorous argument requires two additional simple observations (Lemmas \ref{lem:monotonicity} and \ref{lem:monotonicity2}) and is sketched in Section \ref{proof:particles}.